Exploring Crete with the Full-Day Private Adventure: Knossos, Zeus Cave, and Old Villages

 Starting with a scenic view, this is a peaceful spot to appreciate Crete’s engineering and natural beauty.
 The dam is the largest water reservoir on the island, and when the water levels are low, you can even see the submerged village of Sfendyli.

-Travelers mention that this stop is perfect for photos and moments of quiet reflection.
+Travelers mention that this stop is great for photos and moments of quiet reflection.
 The views are calm and compelling, and it’s an easy 15-minute stop that sets the tone for a day of diverse sights.

 Review Insight: Monica_H highlighted the peacefulness and the beautiful blend of nature and engineering here.